lisongxu/CSCE156-Project-OOP/readme.md

 ### 4.2 Submitting to Canvas

-Submit the following to Canvas (not GradeScope).
+Submit the following to Canvas (not Gradescope).
 Our LAs will manually grade them.
 You are welcome to demonstrate how your Jstgram works to our LAs, and they can then give you their feedback and grade your project.

 1. `Project1.jar`: Follow the instructions below to generate a runnable JAR file that the LAs can execute.
    *  Step 1: Run your project at least once (create a `Launch Configuration` for step 4)